 The United States provides Export and Border Security (EXBS) assistance to the UAE.

 Bilateral Economic Relations

 The prosperity of the UAE is based in large part on the country's vast oil and gas reserves It is the United States’ single largest export market in the Middle East and North Africa region, and more than 1,000 U.S. firms operate in the country.
 Many more U.S. companies, drawn by strong logistics and transport industries, use the UAE. as a regional headquarters from which to conduct business throughout the Middle East, North Africa, and parts of Asia.
-Building on the U.S.-UAE Trade and Investment Framework Agreement, the two countries have entered into an Economic Policy Dialogue, establishing a formal mechanism to promote increased trade and investment between the two countries.

 The United Arab Emirates' Membership in International Organizations

 The UAE and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 The Charge’ d’Affaires to the United Arab Emirates is Steven C. Bondy; other principal embassy officials are listed in the Department's Key Officers List.